 Wagner-Peyser is the Employment Service program used to case-manage individuals.

-NLF: Boards must be aware that period of participation (POP) functionality has not been added to WorkInTexas.com.

 NLF: Boards must be aware that the automatic registration in WorkInTexas.com that is created from information provided by the claimant in an initial claim for unemployment benefits is a valid registration for purposes of eligibility to receive unemployment benefits and is recognized as a complete registration in WorkInTexas.com.
+However, Boards are encouraged to help customers, especially claimants, complete the registration in order to develop highly functional registrations and ensure that high-quality matches are made available to customers.

 NLF: Boards must be aware of the following terms related to managing individuals’ cases in WorkInTexas.com using the case management functionality: